Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Atomist Concerns Regarding Ethics Statements

 \subsubsection{Subjectivity of ethics standards}

 Values can be highly subjective at an individual level and even at the level of regulatory institutions.
 For instance, the requirements of the General Data Protection Regulation (GDPR) \cite{gdpr} in Europe vary from those outlined by NIST \cite{nist} in the United States.
 Values are also hard to precisely specify and formalize.
 This can lead to frustration for persons in academia and industry alike.
 Publishing in respected venues is already challenging enough.
 A PhD student trying to meet publication requirements could get frustrated with additional and vague requirements that resemble a moving target.
 Similar ambiguities could betide engineering teams in industry offering products and services.
+But subjectivity is not the same as arbitrariness.
+Robust ethical guidelines and principles drawn from biomedical fields might be adapted for AI research (though this is easier said than done\cite{mittelstadt2019principles}).